stevefali/Weather_Quest/README.md

-I made this app as a simple demonstration to show what I can do as an Android developer.
+I made this app as a simple demonstration to show what I can do as a developer.
 It uses Jetpack Compose and libraries such as Hilt, Room, Retrofit, and Moshi.
 Users can get weather data based on their device’s location or search for a location using the search bar.
 The search bar gives suggestions for locations as the user types.